 She spent six months in London during her final semester at BU as a reporter for the United Press International wire service.

-Dawson holds a MS degree in journalism from Columbia University and was on the faculty at Fordham University's journalism school in New York for two years where she was the faculty advisor for one of the student newspapers.
+Dawson holds an MS degree in journalism from Columbia University and was on the faculty at Fordham University's journalism school in New York for two years where she was the faculty advisor for one of the student newspapers.

-Dawson has taught at UT in the broadcast journalism department for almost nine years; before that she was on the faculty at Marymount College at Fordham University in Tarrytown, New York.
+Dawson has taught at UT in the broadcast journalism department for almost nine years; before that, she was on the faculty at Marymount College at Fordham University in Tarrytown, New York.
 At Fordham, she supervised one of the campus newspapers while teaching journalism and English literature courses.

-For three years she was the faculty advisor for the new ABC News on Campus, a digital news bureau for college students, at the University of Texas.
+For three years, she was the faculty advisor for the new ABC News on Campus, a digital news bureau for college students at The University of Texas.

-Dawson wrote the book The Digital Reporter released in 2014 by Kendall Hunt Publishing.
-Her debut nonfiction narrative, Death in the Air: The True Story of a Serial Killer, London's Great Smog and the Strangling of a City (2017),"has been optioned for television development.
+Dawson wrote the book "The Digital Reporter," released in 2014 by Kendall Hunt Publishing.
+Her debut nonfiction narrative, "Death in the Air: The True Story of a Serial Killer, London's Great Smog and the Strangling of a City (2017),"has been optioned for television development.
 Her second book, "American Sherlock: Murder, Forensics and the Birth of American CSI,” has been optioned by Netflix for TV series development.

 She is the host and creator of the historical true-crime podcast, Tenfold More Wicked, on the award-winning Exactly Right network.